chaotive/platformer-demo/README.md

 ## Specific architecture and design patterns application:

 - ECS: Entity-component-system architectural pattern.
-This is the main pattern used to design the game, although the system element of the pattern (as a full object) has not matured much on this particular game design.
+This is one of the most common game design patterns and one the main design pattern used used to design the game, although the system element of the pattern (as a full object) has not matured much on this particular game design.
 Right now, systems are working more as a organizational unit rather than a manager instance in the game.
 In any case, EC(S) approach allows for re-usability and decouppling of game objects and it's kind of the patterns that Unity naturally flows.
 A good read about this and other patterns applied to games can be found on [Techniques and Strategies for Data-driven design in Game Development](http://web.eecs.umich.edu/~soar/Classes/494/talks/Schumaker.pdf) by Scott Shumaker.
-- Data Driven:
-- Singleton:
-- Framework: Although not specifically
-- OOP
-- StateMachine
+- Data-Driven Design: This is another of the most common game design patterns and one the other main design pattern used used to design the game.
+In this case, this mainly affect the global configuration component of the game and it's abbility to allow for  decouppled components to still interact with a global configuration, without depending on the specific data structure of the game.
+Unity already data-driven friendly design also helps a lot for using this design pattern.
+Same as with ECS, a good read about this and other patterns applied to games can be found on [Techniques and Strategies for Data-driven design in Game Development](http://web.eecs.umich.edu/~soar/Classes/494/talks/Schumaker.pdf) by Scott Shumaker.
+- Singleton: This is one of the most common generally used design patterns.
+In the game it is used to access global game state and configuration.
+Unity facilites it's pseudo implementation, because of clear game process flow stages to instantiate, although on more complex designs also a helper lazy initialization to allow further decouppling can be recommended.
+- Template: The way GameController and GameConfig clases provides for certain basic functionality and request for certain specifics methods to be implemented on an specific game basis.
+- State: Global configuration options summarize it's posibilites by a set of differentes states than can be selected by the developer to apply from configuration.
+Main game states are based on a series of possible states that the game can pass at a given time.
+- Framework: Although not a design pattern by itself, the general organization and implementation recommendations to use the code on a general scope tend to consider about the whole design approach for the game as a Framework.

 ## Further improvement opportunities:

+- Use systems with a Manager, that follows a more controlled Factory pattern.
-- Implement spawn generator through usage of object pooling design pattern (althought usage of this design pattern has more to do with eficiency, which is not a design goal).
+- Implement spawn generator through usage of Object pooling pattern (althought usage of this design pattern has more to do with eficiency, which is not a design goal).
 - Better implementation of input handling methods, either trough better generalization of InputController or usage of Unity InputManager.

 ## Known issues: